Model Error Embedding with Orthogonal Gaussian Processes: Introduction

 Recent theoretical work has shown that under simplifying assumptions of an inexpensive computer code, deterministic data, and a known covariance function for the GP bias, KOH calibration produces maximum likelihood estimates of the model parameters that depend on the reproducing kernel Hilbert space (RKHS) norm based on the bias covariance~\cite{tuo2015efficient, tuo2016theoretical}.
+This analysis has also been extended to noisy data settings where similar conclusions are drawn regarding the asymptotic properties of KOH calibration \cite{tuo2020improved}.
 This implies that the estimated parameter values are tied to the prior specification of the bias, which results in the KOH approach being $L_2$-inconsistent, meaning that the parameter values minimizing the $L_2$ loss are not recovered even in the infinite-data regime~\cite{tuo2016theoretical}.
 Several modifications have been proposed to address this limitation, including modular approaches that separately fit the model and the GP~\cite{bayarri2009modularization,andres2025model}; prior tuning strategies that shape the discrepancy GP using physical knowledge about the parameters~\cite{brynjarsdottir2014learning}; orthogonalizing the discrepancy GP with respect to model gradients, leading to the orthogonal Gaussian process (OGP) framework~\cite{plumlee2017bayesian, plumlee2018orthogonal}; and scaled GPs that reconcile $L_2$ calibration of~\cite{tuo2016theoretical} with the KOH framework~\cite{gu2018scaled}.
 Among these, the OGP approach is particularly appealing because it provides a foundationally principled mechanism to disentangle the roles of the model and discrepancy within joint Bayesian calibration.

 A more physically informed approach to model discrepancy is the embedded/internal model correction framework, in which stochastic correction terms are embedded within the computational model~\cite{oliver2015validating,sargsyan2015statistical,morrison2018representing,pernot2017critical,bandy2024stochastic} rather than being additive on model outputs.
 In the embedded model-error formulation of~\cite{sargsyan2015statistical}, a statistical model is embedded within specific physical model components where approximations are known to have been made.
 Estimation of parameters in this model error construction provides predictions with uncertainty accounting for model error, while also serving to provide diagnostic information on the importance of different approximations on resulting predictive uncertainty.
 The simplest version of this approach involves enriching existing model parameters with additive random variables.
 Further, when polynomial chaos expansions (PCEs) are used to construct a surrogate for the dependence of model quantities of interest (QoIs) on uncertain model parameters, additional stochastic dimensions (germs) representing model error are employed to augment select model parameters, and the associated PCE coefficients are inferred alongside the physical model parameters.
 Subsequent uncertainty propagation yields predictions that remain consistent with the underlying physics while enabling the attribution of discrepancy to specific submodels.
 This framework has been successfully applied in diverse contexts, including chemical ignition modeling~\cite{sargsyan2015statistical,Hakim:2018}, scramjet design~\cite{huan2017global}, materials modeling~\cite{Hegde:2024}, hypersonic flow modeling~\cite{kuppa2025stochastic}, and has been extended to account for noisy observations~\cite{sargsyan2019embedded}.